fkozmik/NixOS-work-config/README.md

 Here are my NixOS config files.
 Applying KISS principle.

-**Note**: I am actually preparing to use the Cosmic DE Alpha, a bit more modularity is coming up
+**Note**: I am actually preparing to use the Cosmic DE Alpha 4, a bit more modularity is coming up

 **Highlights**:

-- Only **one configuration** : The one that lets me work.
+- Only **one configuration** (Should I count DEs ?) : The one that lets me work.
 - **Encrypted** single **ext4** partition
 - Fully **declarative** **self-hosted** stuff